grafana/k6-docs/src/data/markdown/docs/03 cloud/01 Creating and running a test/02 Cloud tests from the CLI.md

 ## Cloud environment variables

-When running in the k6 Cloud there will be three additional environment variables that can be used to find out in which load zone, server instance, and distribution label the given script is currently running.
+When you run tests in k6 Cloud, you can use three additional environment variables to find out in which load zone, server instance, and distribution label the script is currently running.

 | Name              | Value  | Description                                                                                                                                              |
 | ----------------- | ------ | -------------------------------------------------------------------------------------------------------------------------------------------------------- |